rdepena/planningpoker/README.md

 A: from wikipedia: "Planning poker, also called Scrum poker, is a consensus-based technique for estimating, mostly used to estimate effort or relative size of user stories in software development.
 It is a variation of the Wideband Delphi method.
 It is most commonly used in agile software development, in particular the Extreme Programming methodology." read full entry: https://en.wikipedia.org/wiki/Planning_poker

+Contributing ?

+Make sure you use grunt to lint concat and run all unit tests as you are making changes, npm install should leave your environment ready to go.

 The MIT License (MIT)